FantasyPros Accuracy Award

 Strong goal-line usage fueled those numbers.
 Williams led all RBs with 70 red-zone carries and ranked third with 20 carries inside the 5-yard line.

 The Rams drafted another RB (Jarquez Hunter) and have talked about deploying more of a committee this season.
-But Williams could lose some work and still be a nice value here.
+But the three-year extension Williams signed in early August confirms that he remains a centerpiece of this offense.

 QBs gain value in non-PPR leagues.
 The format doesn’t impact their scores, but it lowers RB, WR, and TE scores by removing reception scoring.